Algol the Demon Star of Perseus

-The star Algol takes its name from an Arabic word meaning “the Demon’s Head.”
-This star is said to depict the terrifying snake-y head of the Medusa monster.
+The star Algol takes its name from an Arabic word meaning the Demon’s Head or, literally the Ghoul.
+It represents the terrifying snaky head of the Medusa monster.

-In the mythology of the skies, Perseus – a great hero often depicted mounted on Pegasus the Flying Horse – used Medusa’s head to his own advantage – to turn Cetus the Sea-monster into stone.
-Perhaps the ancients associated this star’s variable brightness with the evil, winking eye of the Medusa.
+Perseus was a great hero often depicted mounted on Pegasus the Flying Horse.
+In the mythology of the skies, Perseus slew Medusa.
+Then, he used Medusa’s head to his advantage, showing it to Cetus the Sea-monster to turn him into stone.
+So, perhaps the ancients associated this star’s variable brightness with the evil, winking eye of the Medusa.

 Winking?
 Yes.
-Algol is a known variable star, which waxes and wanes in brightness.
+In fact, Algol is a known variable star, which waxes and wanes in brightness.

-There are many variable stars known throughout the heavens, but Algol might well be the most famous variable star of them all.
-This star brightens and dims with clockwork regularity, completing one cycle in 2 days 20 hours and 49 minutes.
-Plus its entire cycle is visible to the eye alone.
+There are many variable stars known throughout the heavens, but Algol might well be the most famous of them all.
+The Demon Star brightens and dims with clockwork regularity.
+It completes one cycle in 2 days, 20 hours and 49 minutes.
+Plus, you can view its entire cycle with your eye alone.

-Algol brightens and dims with clockwork regularity, completing one cycle in 2 days, 20 hours, and 49 minutes.
-Moreover, this variable star is easy to observe with just the unaided eye.
+Algol’s variation is easy to observe.
 At its brightest, Algol shines about three times more brightly than at its faintest.
-At maximum brilliance, Algol matches the brightness of the nearby second-magnitude star Almach.
+When it reaches maximum brilliance, Algol matches the brightness of the nearby second-magnitude star Almach.
 At minimum, Algol’s light output fades to that of the star Epsilon Persei.

 Modern-day astronomy has unlocked the secret of Algol’s mood swings.
 It’s an eclipsing binary star.
 This kind of binary star is composed of two stars, with each star revolving around the other.
 From Earth, we see the orbital plane of this binary star almost exactly edge-on.
 Therefore, when the dimmer of the two stars swings in front of the brighter star, we see Algol at minimum brightness.